andela-emabishi/string-class/README.md

 ### Functionality
 #### hasVowels
-This method evaluates to true or false depending on whether the input string has vowels.
+This method evaluates to true if the input string has vowels and false if it does not.

 ```javaScript
 'No vowels'.hasVowels() would yield true